sdomanskyi/DigitalCellSorter/README.md

 ### Input Data Format

-Input data are located in data/ folder.
-Each set of data should be an individual subfolder with a name you specify.
-In our example, we use data from data/aml035pre/ as input.
+Your data should be converted to a pandas dataframe as input to the main function.
+The dataframe has genes as rows and cells as columns, and each grid is the expression of that gene in the cell.

-Your data should be in the same directory hierarchy in order for the code to work.
+In our example, we use data from data/aml035pre/ and do the conversion in demo.py.

 ### Other Data

--geneLists/cd_marker_handbook.xlsx: an excel with marker information.
+geneLists/cd_marker_handbook.xlsx: an excel with marker information.
 Rows are markers and columns are cell types.
 A '+' sign means that the gene is a marker for that cell type.

 ## Method